Contributors

 - Associate

-Alyssa C. Kennedy is a member of Plunkett Cooney's Torts & Litigation and Medical Litigation practice groups.
-She maintains a wide-ranging litigation practice that includes the defense of premises liability, toxic torts ...
+Alyssa C. Kennedy is an of counsel member of Plunkett Cooney's Torts & Litigation and Medical Litigation practice groups.
+She maintains a wide-ranging litigation practice that includes the defense of premises liability, toxic ...

 - Partner